Levminer/speakeasy/README.md

 # @levminer/speakeasy

+- 	This is still functional, but no longer maintained.
 -   This is a fork of the original speakeasy.
 I'm just modernized and fixed some stuff:

 1. Use Buffer.alloc() and Buffer.from() instead deprecated new Buffer